shivannis/xandr-docs-public/xandr-docs/articles/monetize/campaign-monitor.md

 ## Personalizing your pacing bars

 You can change the colors and ranges on your pacing bars.
 Click the pacing bar arrow to open the **Customize pacing target colors and ranges** dropdown.
-Moving the range sliders and select the colors you want, then click Save Settings.
+Moving the range sliders and select the colors you want, then click **Save Settings**.

 ## Filtering

-Click the +Filter button to select which line items to display in the grid.
+Click the **+Filter** button to select which line items to display in the grid.
 You can filter on Advertiser, Insertion Order, Name/ID, Sales Rep, and Trafficker.
 The filter allows you to easily find line items that are relevant to you.
 Filters will not be applied until you select the type of filter (such as Advertiser) and the individual advertisers, insertion orders, etc. that you want to filter on.

 You can also filter which line items display in the grid by their "last served date."